 How to Get Around in Hoi An

 To fully experience the old quarter, explore on foot or on a bicycle.
 Most of the hotels in Hoi An offer free bikes to use for exploring the old town.
 If you want to explore further into the countryside, rent a motorbike at your accommodation.
-While rentals vary, expect to pay around 140,000 VND (6.15 USD) for day's rent.
+While rentals vary, expect to pay around 7 USD for day's rent.

-We hope this list has helped you plan your trip and make you love exploring the old town as much we did.
-Hoi An is one of our favorite destinations in Vietnam and we would like for you to get the same experience as us or even better!
+We hope this list will help you plan your trip and make you love exploring the old town as much as we did.
+Hoi An is one of our favorite destinations in Vietnam, and we would like for you to have the same experience or even better than us.

-Let us know in the comments down below which of the top 10 things to do in Hoi An is your favorite.
+Let us know in the comments below which of these tings to do in Hoi An is your favorite.